QuarkNerd/blog/asheehan/_posts/2016-02-05-a-lazy-isomorphic-react-experiment.md

 title: A Lazy Isomorphic React Experiment
 title-short: Lazy Isomorphic React
 categories:
-  - Web
-  - HTML5
-  - React
-  - Isomorphic
-  - Webpack
-  - Redux
+  - Tech
+summary: >-
-summary: If you've used React and Flux, you'll know how powerful this combination is when building single page applications.
+  If you've used React and Flux, you'll know how powerful this combination is when building single page applications.
 But how practical is it when building truly large scale applications with multiple sections?.
 image: asheehan/assets/featured/react.png
 tags:
   - main_featured